 They’ll pull them all in one direction, the performance indicator meaning.

 An issue with which team-builders always struggle is to combine different elements of an organization to focus on key goals.
-Definition of KPI in retail and sales worry about the small amount of drawing on new clients and transforming their customers.
+The definition of KPI in retail and sales worries about the small amount of drawing on new clients and transforming their customers.

 Your product development team is focused on the latest technology and is trying to market it.
 Your HR team deals with filling an opening and keeping your workplace engaged, KPI meaning in HR.